thspencer/pytivo-video-mgr2/README.txt

 There are many other changes as well, but they are more subtle and/or are not visible to a user.

 There is one limitation over the original program - This is for HD only.
-If the application finds that your tivo does not support an HD resolution, it simply exist.
+If the application finds that your tivo does not support an HD resolution, it simply exits.
+One implication of this - if you plan on retaining any of your HD files from the previous version of Vidmgr, then the "HD" needs to be removed from the file name.

 vidmgr is a TiVo HME application designed to operate under wmcbrine's hme for python framework.
 It is NOT a stand-alone application.
 Please install the pyhme package (I have tested with version 0.19)